 Price of a 0.5l kettle of normal makgeolli was SGD 18 and flavoured versions cost SGD 22.
 They offer the normal makgeolli for SGD 10 during happy hours (5:30pm-8pm).
 Again, while it might sound expensive, for Singapore it is pretty standard and was worth every cent.
 Joo Bar unfortunately does not serve fresh makgeolli from other brewers as an alternative to its homemade brew.

-To summarize, for makgeolli lovers craving for fresh unpasteurized makgeolli, Singapore has only two but very good options: Kooksoondang’s Saeng makgeolli, quite easily found in Korean grocery stores and restaurants and a craft brewed fresh makgeolli at Joo Bar.
+To summarize, for makgeolli lovers craving for fresh unpasteurized makgeolli, Singapore has only three but very good options: Kooksoondang’s Saeng makgeolli, quite easily found in Korean grocery stores and restaurants, a good variety of draft makgeolli found at Todamgol restaurant and a craft brewed fresh makgeolli at Joo Bar.